OfficeDev/Microsoft-Teams-Samples/samples/msgext-search-auth-config/python/README.md

     ```
   - In a terminal, go to `Microsoft-Teams-Samples\samples\msgext-search-auth-config\python` folder

   - Update the `config.py` configuration for the bot to use the Microsoft App Id and App Password from the Bot Framework registration.
 (Note the App Password is referred to as the "client secret" in the azure portal and you can always create a new client secret anytime.)
-Also add the OAuth Connection Setting name to config.py as CONNECTION_NAME and the ngrok endpoint url as SITE_URL.
+Also add the OAuth Connection Setting name to config.py as CONNECTION_NAME and the tunnel url as SITE_URL.

 5. Setup Manifest for Teams
 - __*This step is specific to Teams.*__
     - **Edit** the `manifest.json` contained in the ./teams_app_manifest folder to replace your Microsoft App Id (that was created when you registered your app registration earlier) *everywhere* you see the place holder string `{{Microsoft-App-Id}}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
     - **Edit** the `manifest.json` for `validDomains` and replace `{{domain-name}}` with base Url of your domain.
-E.g. if you are using ngrok it would be `https://1234.ngrok-free.app` then your domain-name will be `1234.ngrok-free.app`.
+E.g. if you are using ngrok it would be `https://1234.ngrok-free.app` then your domain-name will be `1234.ngrok-free.app` and if you are using dev tunnels then your domain will be like: `12345.devtunnels.ms`.
     - **Zip** up the contents of the `teams_app_manifest` folder to create a `manifest.zip` (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)

 - Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")